 The Mentor’s role to hold his or her Mentee accountable, to offer challenging ideas, new ways of thinking and to inspire, as well as building Mentee self-confidence through encouragement and constructive feedback.

-TIME’s Board comprises Penny Spencer (Chair), Sue Graham, Oliver Tams, Leith Mills and Martin Cowley with Marie Allom – a respected Industry figure, appointed to the position of Program Manager.
-The Board is supported by a committee of dedicated, passionate Travel Tourism Hospitality and Aviation industry representatives.
+TIME’s Board comprises Penny Spencer (Chair), Trish Shepherd, Jo O’Brien, Dan Russell, Ange Middleton, Kelley Wacher and Timo Lorenzen along with respected Industry figure Marie Allom, appointed to the position of Program Manager.
+The Board is supported by a committee of dedicated, passionate Travel, Tourism, Hospitality and Aviation industry representatives.

 Funding for TIME comes directly from sponsorship and the generosity and commitment of key organisations from the travel and tourism sector.

 It is supplemented by a mentoring fee of A$2,000 + GST for each enrolled Mentee.
 This fee covers the administration costs, reporting and communication processes, and events and functions directly related to the program.

 The TIME program is focused on a Mentor-Mentee relationship that is ‘Mentee-driven’.
 Mentors are drawn from the senior ranks of the industry, generously volunteering their time and energy to the program.
 They are matched to Mentees on the basis of pertinent business skills and experience that enable them to offer relevant advice and perspective.